albf/PINocchio/README.md

 $ ./PINocchio.sh ./obj-intel64/pi_montecarlo_app
 ```

 Once the execution has finished, a JSON with the generated results (trace.json) is created once execution is finished.
-You can visualize the execution by using the provided script:
+You can visualize the execution by using the provided scripts.
+To explore only one trace:

 ```
 $ python scripts/graph.py